falaxx/Wolf3d/README.md

 Not re-write the ENTIRE Wolfenstein 3D but a 3D representation of a maze in which a player can find his/her way, using the ray casting technique.

-This is the introduction to the final project : Doom Nukem.
+This is a two person project and the introduction to the final project : Doom Nukem.

 ![](wolf3d.gif)

 ## Features

-I had to remove multiple feature to keep the minimum like teleportation and items wich had some issues.
+We had to remove multiple feature to keep the minimum like teleportation and items wich had some issues.

 However there is :
 - texture mode : press p to see / unsee the textures on the wall